A visually captivating, responsive, and user-friendly website can distinguish between a bounce and a conversion.

 Adding customer reviews to your product pages can significantly improve website engagement and sales.

-When potential customers see reviews from real people who have already purchased your product, they’re more likely to click through and read them to help make informed buying decisions.
+When potential customers see reviews from real people who have already purchased your product, they’re likelier to click through and read them to help make informed buying decisions.

-Plus, incorporating social proof through customer reviews can build trust and credibility for your product or service.
-When customers see that other people have had a positive experience with your brand, they’ll feel more confident in making a purchase.
+Incorporating social proof through customer reviews can build trust and credibility for your product or service.
+When customers see that others have had a positive experience with your brand, they’ll feel more confident purchasing.

 For instance, a rug from Ruggable has 1,941 reviews with a 4.7-star rating—an instant credibility boost.
-However, potential customers still want to learn more about what other people say about the rug.
+However, potential customers still want to learn more about what others say about the rug.

 Is the rug made with high-quality material?
 Is it comfortable to walk on?
 Will it arrive in good condition?
 And, most importantly, does it look like the product pictures?